GARY D. CANNON

 Artistic Director

-Cannon gives pre-concert lectures for Seattle Symphony and has provided written program notes for choirs across the country.
+Dr. Cannon gives pre-concert lectures for Seattle Symphony and has provided written program notes for choirs across the country.
 He has also supplied liner notes for several recordings by Choral Arts Northwest on the Gothic label.
 His research and writing topics span music of nine centuries, with special emphasis on William Walton and other twentieth-century English composers.
-He taught at Whatcom Community College (2004–6), where he received the Faculty Excellence Award, givven to just one adjunct faculty member annually.
+In 2024, he joined the faculty of Edmonds College, where he teaches voice lessons.
+He has taught at Whatcom College (2004–6), where he received the Faculty Excellence Award, given to just one adjunct faculty member annually.
 As a tenor, he has appeared as a soloist with Pacific Northwest Ballet, Seattle Philharmonic, and the Auburn, Eastside, Rainier, and Sammamish Symphony Orchestras, as well as Byrd Ensemble, Canonici, Les Chanterelles, Choral Arts Northwest, Master Chorus Eastside, St. James Cathedral Cantorei, Seattle Bach Choir, and Tudor Choir.
-He was the founding Secretary and long-time board member of the Greater Seattle Choral Consortium.

 More information about Dr. Cannon is available at www.cannonesque.com.